 To get some fabric soft look to the hat I used buttercream under the fondant instead of ganache.
 The only thing I’d change about this tier would be to add another cardboard circle in the middle of the hat to help with the weight distribution.
 The weight of the super height of this tier lead to some tipping issues.

-Don’t forget to link up your pinterest inspired projects in this month’s pinterest challenge!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+Don’t forget to link up your pinterest inspired projects in this month’s pinterest challenge!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!